Relevant BCom Honours degree or equivalent with an average of at least 60%.

 - Economics 1 (EKN 110 and EKN 120);

 - Statistics 1 (STK 110 and STK 120) and one of the following:

 - Business management 1 (OBS 114 and OBS 124); or

 - Marketing management 1 (BEM 110 and BEM 122); or

 - Public administration 1 (PAD 112 and PAD 122); or

 - Industrial and organisational psychology (BDO 110 and BDO 120) or equivalent modules passed at another institution as approved by the head of the department concerned in consultation with the Dean.

 Other programme-specific information

-NB: The head of division has the right to prescribe any additional modules for a candidate until he/she complies with the requirements.
+NB: The head of divison has the right to prescribe any of the following additional modules for a candidate until he/she complies with the requirements.